 In addition to the mental health or suicide prevention criteria, the following is a list of criteria for films entered into “Through the Lens of Culture”:

 - These films will be used in a variety of settings, and evaluated by a panel of judges.
-To assist the judging process, knowing that it will be difficult to have a panel of judges for each language, films must have English subtitles to assist in fair scoring of films.
+To assist the judging process, knowing that it will be difficult to have a panel of judges for each language, films must have English closed captioning to assist in fair scoring of films.

 - We encourage films in all languages and are hopeful to receive submissions in sign language and appropriate for the Deaf and Hard of Hearing community.
 Visit the submission toolbox for tips and support if you are interested in this!